sven-seyfert/sqlite-showcase/README.md

 #### *Logging and error handling*

 The most possible failures are handled through the whole project.
 So you will find the usage of `SetError()` and `_Log()` a lot.
 In case of simply running the script, you will get the log statements printed to the console output.
-In case you build (compile) the application, a `.\log\20250217.log` file (daily based log) will contain the information.
+In case you build (compile) the application, a `.\log\20250217220310.log` file will contain the information.

 **A concrete example:**